BY LAUREN MAULDIN

 You have to ask yourself: Is your life unmanageable due to a substance?
 Do you have the physical or mental ability to function without it?
 Can you perform basic, day-to-day living without being high?

 I think that most people in active, hardcore addiction have a pretty good awareness that they have a problem.
-It’s getting to that first step of admitting it.
+It’s getting to that first step of admitting it for combating addiction.
 Unfortunately, sometimes it takes bad circumstances to get you to admit that.

 I hope conversations like this help someone before they get to those bad circumstances.